 If your prospective customer says it’s important to save money, you should attempt to get to his or her feelings on the subject by asking: “You know Harry, a lot of people say it is important to save money these days.
 Why is that important to you?

-So, what are the reasons MLM and network marketers don’t get to the feeling level in a sales interview?
+So, what are the reasons small business owners and entrepreneurs don’t get to the feeling level in a sales interview?
 There are several:

 Sure, the logic needs to be there but it is not the motivator that gets people to write the check.
 What motivates people to buy is a combination of logic, emotion, and intuition.
 If the feelings are not there, usually neither is the sale.